Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-picqer/README.md

 ### Order process override

-This plugin installs the default order process with `checkFulfillmentStates: false` configured, so that orders can be transitioned to Shipped and Delivered without the need of fulfilment.
-Fulfilment is the responsibility of Picqer, so we wont handle that in Vendure when using this plugin.
+This plugin installs the default order process with `checkFulfillmentStates: false` configured, so that orders can be transitioned to Shipped and Delivered without the need of fulfillment.
+Fulfillment is the responsibility of Picqer, so we won't handle that in Vendure when using this plugin.

 ![!image](https://www.plantuml.com/plantuml/png/VOv1IyD048Nl-HNl1rH9Uog1I8iNRnQYtfVCn0nkPkFk1F7VIvgjfb2yBM_VVEyx97FHfi4NZrvO3NSFU6EbANA58n4iO0Sn7jBy394u5hbmrUrTmhP4ij1-87JBoIteoNt3AI6ncUT_Y4VlG-kCB_lL0d_M9wTKRyiDN6vGlLiJJj9-SgpGiDB2XuMSuaki3vEXctmdVc2r8l-ijvjv2TD8ytuNcSz1lR_7wvA9NifmwKfil_OgRy5VejCa9a7_x9fUnf5fy-lNHdOc-fv5pwQfECoCmVy0)

-- Without incoming stock from Picqer, items would be allocated indefinitely.
-Picqer has to tell Vendure what the stock levels of items are.
+- Without incoming stock from Picqer, either via webhook or pulled from the Picqer API, items would be allocated indefinitely.
+Picqer has to tell Vendure what the stock level of products are.

 ## Orders

 1. Orders are pushed to Picqer with status `processing` when an order is placed in Vendure.
-2. The order is immediately fulfilled on order placement.
-3. On incoming `order.completed` event from Picqer, the order is transitioned to `Shipped`.
+2. On incoming `order.completed` event from Picqer, the order is transitioned to `Shipped`.
-4. There currently is no way of telling when an order is `Deliverd` based on Picqer events, so we automatically transition to `Delivered`.
+3. There currently is no way of telling when an order is `Delivered` based on Picqer events, so we automatically transition to `Delivered`.

 ## Caveats

 - Due to limitation of the Picqer API, the plugin only uploads images if no images exist for the product in Picqer.
-- Stock is updated directly on a variant, so no `StockMovementEvents` are emitted by Vendure when variants are updated in Vendure by the full sync.
 - This plugin automatically creates webhooks and deactivates old ones.
 Webhooks are created when you save your config.